Dish's $25.5 billion Sprint bid may force others to act

 Unlike SoftBank, which is only proposing an investment in Sprint, Dish is promising to bring customers technical benefits - the ability to watch video anywhere, anytime through a combination of its satellite service with Sprint's wireless network.

-Sprint shares jumped as much as 17.8 percent on Monday to a near 4-1/2-year high, and slightly topped the value of the Dish bid.
+Sprint shares soared as much as 17.8 percent on Monday to a nearly four-and-a-half-year high and slightly topped the value of the Dish bid.

 BTIG analyst Walter Piecyk said Dish's move could trigger other deals.
-"Everything should be on the table when you have a major movement like this when a major player in one part of the business is buying a major player in another part of the business as a combined entity," he said.
+"Everything should be on the table when you have a major movement like this when a major player in one part of the business is buying a major player in another part of the business as a combined entity," said Piecyk.

-"If you're a competitor and you don't make a move, it's a lost opportunity," Piecyk added, referring to other telecommunications and video companies that offer some - but not all - of what a combined Dish and Sprint would offer.
+"If you are a competitor and you don't make a move, it's a lost opportunity," Piecyk said, referring to other telecommunications and video companies that offer some - but not all - of what a combined Dish and Sprint would offer.

-Other analysts agreed a Dish and Sprint combination could change the wireless market.
+Other analysts agreed that the combination of Dish and Sprint could change the wireless market.

 "The idea that Dish can take this huge spectrum holding and pretty quickly put it to use as a mobile services product really adds a new competitor element to the landscape," said Bill Menezes, principal research analyst at Gartner.